yagajs/docker-mapbender3/README.md

 docker exec {name-of-my-mapender-container} mapbender-composer [command]
 ```

-### Environment variables

 ## Enhance the image

-You can put a `parameters.yml` into the `/docker-entrypoint-initmapbender.d` folder on the image.
-On startup this will
+You can put a `parameters.yml` into the `/srv/www/mapbender/app/config` folder.
-be used as Mapbender configuration.
-Attention, this will override an existing configuration in the volume!

-Additional you can put shell-scripts, with `.sh`-suffix in that folder.
-They get executed on container startup.

 You should use the `www-data` user within the container, especially not `root`!